 Other companies in this field like Tabletop Simulator, SportsBar VR allow you to play board games, air hockey, bowling, chess, etc. These are the ultimate in social VR experience.

 This space is going to get even more fun and interactive with the launch of SANSAR a social VR platform from the makers of Second Life, Linden Lab.
 It will let users create all kinds of virtual reality experiences, create virtual worlds and monetize their creations.

-VR has been adopted successfully by the education sectors for learning and teaching needs.
+VR in education sector has been successfully adopted for learning and teaching needs.
 It helps a large number of students to interact with a 3-Dimensional world.
 Virtual reality helps model the world in an incredibly immersive and visual way.
 It allows the users to expand and shrink the world, enter it and play with it.
 VR transports us to the most astonishing & unbelievable places on our planets.

 History students can take a virtual class trip to ancient civilizations, observe & interact with the surroundings.
 Medical students can practice surgeries and procedures, and these allow them to make mistakes without any of risks to the patient and be prepared for unexpected situations.
 Architecture students can use the tools and build a virtual building, and interior design students can design the interiors of that building with the aid of VR tools.
 Astronomy students can learn more about the solar systems & galaxies.
 They can move around the planets, see around the moon, see the path of the comets and track them using VR simulated space.